Introduction

 Skills: Proficiency in E-commerce project management, adeptness in digital marketing strategies, and a strong foundation in data analytics are imperative for success in this role.

 Understanding roles at different levels is essential for aspiring Program Managers.
-Entry-level positions involve supporting project activities.
+Entry-level jobs are the place to start for a career path for Program Manager and involve supporting project activities.
+Professionals progress to managing resources, leading strategic initiatives, and monitoring several projects as they attain experience.

 Entry-Level Program Manager: